Teradata/python-driver/README.md

 When the Teradata SQL Driver for Python is installed, the `LICENSE` and `THIRDPARTYLICENSE` files are placed in the `teradatasql` directory under your Python installation directory.

+In addition to the license terms, the driver may contain beta/preview features ("Beta Features").
+As such, by downloading and/or using the driver, in addition to the licensing terms, you acknowledge that the Beta Features are experimental in nature and that the Beta Features are provided "AS IS" and may not be functional on any machine or in any environment.

 <a name="Documentation"></a>

 ### Documentation